uviclibraries/genai-research-tools-adv/1-local-genai-intro.md

 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.
 Have fun!

 ## Installing GPT4All on Your Laptop
 GPT4All is "a free-to-use, locally running, privacy-aware Large Language Model (LLM) chatbot" ([GPT4All](https://gpt4all.io/index.html){:target="_blank"}, 2024).
-GPT4All like other large language models can:
+GPT4All combined with a downloadable large language model can:
 - Answer questions about the world
 - Help you as a personal writing assistant
 - Understand documents and give you answers about their content